UsrNameu1/UsrNameu1.github.io/content/home/experience.en.md

   date_end = ""
   description = """

-■ Development of the product to improve Legal DD efficiency
+■ Developing the SaaS product to manage contracts at legal departments or for double checking on Legal DD processes (Python)

-- Verification and development on entity extraction logic and machine learning model for texts on contracts.
+- Verification and development on entity extraction logic and machine learning model for texts on contracts (also for english text data).
+- Utilize the verification process of machine learning model
+- Operation and maintenance for existing python software

 """
 [[experience]]